-Stourhead is a National Trust property that includes a Palladian mansion, village and gardens.
+Stourhead is a National Trust property that includes a Palladian mansion, village and great landscape gardens.

-A miniature replica of Stourhead House featured as Lady Penelope’s residence in the Thunderbirds televison series.
+A miniature replica of the house featured as Lady Penelope’s residence in the Thunderbirds televison series.

 Distance from Nunney

 [showmap address=”stourhead” marker=”1″ sizeW=”640px” sizeH=”500px” map=”ROADMAP” zoom=”11″ scroll=”1″ street=”1″ zoomcontrol=”1″ pan=”1″ mapcontrol=”1″ overview=”1″]

 If you spot incorrect or incomplete information, please contact us and we’ll do our best to update this page within 24 hours.